My thoughts on game walking and what to think about

 4. You have been invited to their home.
 Respect the wildlife and never ever force behavior.

 I think these things are the most important to have in mind prior to a game walk.
-Please listen to the professional guide and act accordingly.
+Always listen to the professional guide and act accordingly.
 Always have in consideration what the purpose of your game walk will be as that will dictate the group size.

 Video: Elephant from my second game walk in 2009